DarthKilroy/8ball.blog/_tabs/about.md

 ## Why I’m Doing This

-I've been there — juggling tickets, repeating the same fix for the millionth time, looking up error codes that make me go WTF, just *how*.
+I've been there — juggling tickets, repeating the same fix for the millionth time (telling people to unplug it and plug it back in), looking up error codes that make me go WTF, just *how*.

 I started this blog because:
 - I wanted to **help others** who are doing the same job and need real answers